quacksouls/bitwalk/plan.md

 - [ ] Upgrade home RAM
   - Go to Alpha Enterprises.
 Upgrade RAM of home server to at least 256GB RAM.
   - Use all RAM of home server to hack joesguns.
+  - Work in Software Job at MegaCorp.
+Requires at least 250 Hack.

 - [ ] Scanner and hack manager
   - Go to Alpha Enterprises and buy the TOR router.